 Day 8: Hopar Glacier & Valley

-Will be taking a day trip to the beautiful Hopar Valley for views of the iconic Hopar Glacier and explore the culture of this remote village.
+We’ll take a day trip to the beautiful Hopar Valley, Hopar Glacier and explore the culture of this remote village.

 🧘♂️Inclusions: All main meals, Hopar Valley day trip